 Priority is given to faculty and graduate members of the Council’s 46 participating departments and programs, although interdisciplinary humanities-related requests from other units are encouraged.

 The Council’s co-sponsorship fund does not support individual research projects or individual travel for faculty or graduate students.
 Events that require an admission fee will not be considered for funding or publicity.
 Named lecture series and ongoing/recurring events are not funded by this program.

 Please note that Humanities Council funding is limited to transfer of the awarded funds and does not include event services or logistical support.

 Listings for all public events supported by Council funds should be submitted to the Council’s campus-wide Calendar of Events, as soon the date and venue are determined, and at least two weeks in advance of the event.
 Listings in the Calendar will be publicized through our weekly newsletter.

 Proposals initiated by graduate students must be presented by a faculty sponsor and followed by a brief email from the department chair endorsing the project.

-Additional funding resources are available for Council-based projects, including the David A. Gardner ’69 Magic Grants in innovation and the Collaborative Humanities grants, which can support larger-scale or multifaceted initiatives.
+Additional funding resources are available for Council-based projects, including the David A. Gardner ’69 Magic Grants for Innovation and the Collaborative Humanities grants, which can support larger-scale or multifaceted initiatives.
 Departments and programs may apply for funds through the Visiting Fellows program and the Faber Lectures.